DeutscheSoft/toolkit/docs/rendering.md

 much more reliable.
 This is particularly important on slow devices in applications which have a very high update frequency.
 One example is an application displaying audio levels, where update intervals of 20 ms are not uncommon.
-When using several levelmeters in parallel, the cost of DOM manipulations might prevent a slow device from keeping up with all the modifications.
+When using several level meters in parallel, the cost of DOM manipulations might prevent a slow device from keeping up with all the modifications.
 This would lead to high delays and possibly make the application completely unresponsive.
 On the other hand, when DOM manipulations are delayed to a rendering frame, the